 After the individual has been stabilized they will be able to accept the treatment they need.
 A team of mental health professions, including psychiatrists, clinical psychologists, and physicians will assess the specifics of the condition via a comprehensive psychiatric evaluation, as well as conduct a thorough review of all medical and psychological records.
 Depending on the type and severity of the mental health emergency, some individuals may have to be restrained or kept in seclusion until they have become stabilized.

-What Are the Benefits of Inpatient Mental Health?
+What Are the Benefits of Inpatient Mental Health Services?

 When someone is spiraling downhill into a serious mental health disorder, just breaking the pattern by removing the individual from his or her regular home environment can help shift the behavior in a positive direction.
 An inpatient facility will offer a safe place for the individual to regain mental stability, while also receiving targeted treatment for their specific illness.

 The high level of care at an inpatient mental health treatment center will provide optimal care from experts in the field who are trained to handle intense mental health emergencies.
 While in their care, the patient will be taught new coping skills as well as strategies to reduce stress and stimulation.
 The staff will also provide outpatient referrals for the patient to access after discharge in order to continue the psychoeducation process.

 The Treatment Specialist offers Resources for Inpatient Mental Health Facilities Near Me (you)